 Release The Shame, It’s Not Yours To Own

 I’ve been completely open and honest with my girls about my childhood, and I do not hate or carry anger toward my parents.

 When you give voice to things that haunt you, they cannot manifest themselves in shame or guilt.

-The minute the mistakes of our parents affect who we are, we carry those mistakes forward and the cycle begins again.
+The minute the mistakes of our parents affect who we are, we carry those mistakes forward, and the cycle begins again.

 Use Your Past To Create Your Present Experiences

-I realized I could either be an example to my girls or a warning, and I knew which I’d rather be.
+I realized I could be an example to my girls or a warning, and I knew which I’d rather be.

-We do, however, have a choice as to how it will contribute to our now, to our today, to our lives and the lives of our families.
+We do, however, have a choice as to how it will contribute to our now, to our today, to our lives, and the lives of our families.